wmvoon/SIT315/README.md

 # SIT315
+My name is Wei Min Voon who is currently studying SIT315(T2/2021) in Deakin University.
-This repo will consist of modules and submission for SIT315.
+This repo will have all modules and submissions for SIT315.